storyprotocol/documentation/docs/Developers/typescript-sdk/register-an-ip-asset.md

   createSpgNftCollection();
   ```

-  2. Create a custom ERC-721 NFT collection on your own and use the [register](https://docs.story.foundation/docs/sdk-ipasset#register) function - and providing an `nftContract` and `tokenId` - *instead of* using the `mintAndRegisterIp` function.
+  2. Create a custom ERC-721 NFT collection on your own and use the [register](https://docs.story.foundation/docs/sdk-ipasset#register) function - providing an `nftContract` and `tokenId` - *instead of* using the `mintAndRegisterIp` function.
 See a working code example [here](https://github.com/storyprotocol/typescript-tutorial/blob/main/scripts/simpleMintAndRegister.ts).
-This is helpful if you already have a custom NFT contract that has your own custom logic, or if your IPs themselves are NFTs.
+This is helpful if you **already have a custom NFT contract that has your own custom logic, or if your IPs themselves are NFTs.**
 </Accordion>

 > Associated Docs: [ipAsset.mintAndRegisterIp](https://docs.story.foundation/docs/sdk-ipasset#mintandregisterip)